apache/nuttx-apps/nshlib/README.txt

       CONFIG_NSH_USBDEV_TRACEINTERRUPTS
         Show interrupt-related events.

-  * CONFIG_NSH_CONDEV
+  * CONFIG_NSH_ALTCONDEV and CONFIG_NSH_CONDEV
-      If CONFIG_NSH_CONSOLE is set to 'y', then CONFIG_NSH_CONDEV may also be set to select the serial device used to support the NSH console.
-This should be set to the quoted name of a readable/write-able character driver such as:
-      CONFIG_NSH_CONDEV="/dev/ttyS1".
-This is useful, for example,
-      to separate the NSH command line from the system console when the system console is used to provide debug output.
+      If CONFIG_NSH_CONSOLE is set to 'y', then CONFIG_NSH_ALTCONDEV may also be selected to enable use of an alternate character device to support the NSH console.
+If CONFIG_NSH_ALTCONDEV is selected, then CONFIG_NSH_CONDEV holds the quoted name of a readable/write-able character driver such as: CONFIG_NSH_CONDEV="/dev/ttyS1".
+This is useful, for example, to separate the NSH command line from the system console when the system console is used to provide debug output.
       Default:  stdin and stdout (probably "/dev/console")

-      NOTE: When any other device other than /dev/console is used for a user interface, (1) linefeeds (\n) will not be expanded to carriage return / linefeeds (\r\n).
-You will need to set your terminal program to account for this.
+      NOTE 1: When any other device other than /dev/console is used for a user interface, (1) linefeeds (\n) will not be expanded to carriage return / linefeeds (\r\n).
+You will need to configure your terminal program to account for this.
 And (2) input is not automatically echoed so you will have to turn local echo on.

+      NOTE 2:  This option forces the console of all sessions to use NSH_CONDEV.
+Hence, this option only makes sense for a system that supports only a single session.
+This option is, in particular, incompatible with Telnet sessions because each Telnet session must use a different console device.

   * CONFIG_NSH_TELNET
       If CONFIG_NSH_TELNET is set to 'y', then a TELENET